michaelkolesidis/javascript-software-synthesizer/docs/terms.md

 * Terms List
-List of terms that will have their own entry in the help section.
+List of terms that will have their own entry in the docs.

 amplitude <br>
 attack <br>